am-my-portfolio/ogs-consulting-monorepo/tutorials/auth0.md

 # Auth0 as Identity Provider
 This application uses Auth0 as Identity provider.
+Below is a TLDR'ish version of the advantages and setup of Auth0 in a Vuejs application.
+For details, consult Auth0 documentation and tutorials.

 ## ✅ **Advantages of Using Auth0 for Auth, RBAC, and Multi-Tenancy**